 How can anything spontaneously happen out of nothing?

 Nothing has nothing in it, so nothing can come from it.

 So - in the beginning, there had to be something!
-Something must have always there - a kind of 'potential'.
+Something must have always there.

-So perhaps the very first thing was not a bang, not a 'happening' as we understand it, more a mysterious awakening into conscious awareness.
-An awareness of the potential to create.
-And with this awareness to create, creation began.
+So perhaps the birth of our known universe was not a big bang, not a 'happening' at all as we understand it, more an unknowable impulse into conscious awareness.
+And with it, awareness of the potential to create.
+And with this, creation had begun.

 We originate in and are aspects of the creative impulse out of which all has arisen.